ThalesGroup/CipherTrust_Application_Protection/pkcs11/VAE/csharp/README.md

      false ... don't add metadata
      true  ... add metadata
 ### Choices for the -n option:
-     0 ... no-delete is not active, hence delete the key as usual 1 ... no-delete enabled, thus deletion of the key is blocked.
+     false ... no-delete is not active, hence delete the key as usual true ... no-delete enabled, thus deletion of the key is blocked.
 ### Choices for the -h option:
      v1.5 ... use version 1.5 header
      v1.5base64 ... use version 1.5 header, then encode everything in the BASE64 code